On the Deuterium-to-Hydrogen Ratio of the Interstellar Medium

 \section{Evolution of $\ohh$ and $\dhr$}

 The WAF formalism applies to a one-zone model in which stars form from a reservoir of gas that is fully mixed at all times.
 The star formation rate is $\mdotstar(t)=M_g(t)/\tau_*$ where $M_g(t)$ is the gas mass at time $t$ and the star formation efficiency (SFE) timescale $\tau_*$ is assumed constant in time to allow analytic solutions.

+Constant $\tau_*$ is equivalent to the ``linear Schmidt law'' adopted in many other analytic models of chemical evolution (e.g., \citealt{recchi2008}).

-For this paper I adopt an exponential star formation history (SFH), $\mdotstart = \mdotstaro e^{-t/\tausfh}$, which approaches a constant star formation rate (SFR) in the limit of long $\tausfh$.
+For the analytic calculations in this paper I adopt an exponential star formation history (SFH), $\mdotstart = \mdotstaro e^{-t/\tausfh}$, which approaches a constant star formation rate (SFR) in the limit of long $\tausfh$.
 Star formation is assumed to drive outflows with a constant mass-loading factor $\eta = \mdotout/\mdotstar$.